THE GRASS CANOE: A LIFE

 This essay, adapted from two previously published, explores the idea of manifest destiny and my hometown, Phoenix, Arizona.
 An unwavering sense of exceptionalism and lack of restraint infected Phoenix – and had a huge impact on my life.
 The second part explores the start of the Age of Consequences (2006), an extension of what I fist experienced in Phoenix.

 “I developed a different perspective.
-I came of age during the heyday of progress, witnessing the good, the bad, and the ugly.
-Impressed at first, I have lived long enough to see that manifest destiny was not necessarily a positive force in our long history.
-I will likely live long enough to see evidence that America is not exceptional after all – that despite this nation’s many admirable qualities it is subject to the same historical forces that have worn down all great nations and empires throughout the ages.
+I came of age during the heyday of progress.
+Impressed at first, I have lived long enough to see that manifest destiny was not necessarily a positive force.
+I will likely live long enough to see evidence that America is not exceptional after all – that it is subject to the same historical forces that have worn down all great nations throughout the ages.
 I know that I’ve already lived long enough to see us enter the Age of Consequences.”

 This essay describes my unexpected immersion into all things Shakespeare, including my first – and likely last – performance in a professional play.
 It was a deep dive into his plays that began three-and-a-half years earlier when Sterling and Olivia, then aged sixteen, joined the Upstart Crows, a nonprofit with the brave mission to get teenagers excited about Shakespeare through performance.